cisco-open/flame/docs/03-a-ubuntu.md

-# Fiab installation in linux
+# Fiab installation in Linux
-This guideline is mainly for Ubuntu in a x86 machine and steps can be followed for other linux distributions with their respective package managers.
+This guideline is mainly for Ubuntu in a x86 machine and steps can be followed for other Linux distributions with their respective package managers.
 ## Prerequisites
-For linux, no VM hypervisor is needed.
+For Linux, no VM hypervisor is needed.
 The following tools are sufficient: `minikube`, `kubectl`, `helm`, `docker` and `jq`.
 These tools can be installed by either running an automation script or by running manual steps.

 To run an automation script, run the following commands: